Chapter 3 “Evaluation: A Hot Topic in High School Education”

 Evaluation methods and learning objectives are two sides of the same coin.
 It is necessary to adopt evaluation methods that align with the preset learning objectives.

 DAY 3 focused on “Exercises in evaluating evaluation” and “Exercises in creating rubrics” as shown below and skipped explaining specific evaluation methods.
-If you are interested in the details of such methods, please refer to “Learning Assessment Techniques: A Handbook for College Faculty” (A Japanese translation is published by University of Tokyo Press in 2020).
+If you are interested in the details of such methods, please refer to “Learning Assessment Techniques: A Handbook for College Faculty” (A Japanese translation published by the University of Tokyo Press in 2020).
 Diverse evaluation methods are given based on “Fink’s Taxonomy of Significant Learning.”
 I’m sure this book will be greatly helpful to teachers when the “Period for Integrated Studies” and the “Period for Inquiry-Based Cross-Disciplinary Study” are about to be positioned in the center of school educational activities.
 It also shows a lot of rubric examples.

 Let’s get back to “Exercises in evaluating evaluation (Consultation about evaluation).”